Validate Workflow

 No matching Helm release Secret is found in the operator namespace (e.g., the operator was installed via Argo CD or kubectl rather than Helm).

-Manifest presence
+Manifest state

 Preset deviations